Co-operative economics: Cooperative funding and finance

-Major Figures
+Major figures

 Notable theoreticians and activists who have contributed to the field include Robert Owen, Pierre-Joseph Proudhon, Charles Gide, Beatrice and Sydney Webb, J.T.W.
 Mitchell, Peter Kropotkin, Paul Lambert, Race Mathews, David Griffiths, and G.D.H.
 Cole.
 Additional theorists include John Stuart Mill, Laurence Gronlund, Leland Stanford, and modern theoretical work by Elinor Ostrom, Benjamin Ward, Jaroslav Vanek, David Ellerman, and Anna Milford and Roger McCain.
 Additional modern thinkers include Nathan Schneider, John Restakis, Joyce Rothschild, Joerg Rieger, Rosemarie Henkel-Rieger, Jessica Gordon Nembhard, Corey Rosen et al., William Foote Whyte, Gar Alperovitz, Seymour Melman, Mario Bunge, Richard D. Wolff and David Schweickart.
 In Europe, important contributions came from England and Italy, especially from Will Bartlett, Virginie Perotin, Bruno Jossa, Stefano Zamagni, Carlo Borzaga, Jacques Defourny and Tom Winters.

-Co-operative federalism versus co-operative individualism
+Cooperative federalism versus co-operative individualism

-A major historical debate in co-operative economics has been between co-operative federalism and co-operative individualism.
+A major historical debate in cooperative economics has been between cooperative federalism and co-operative individualism.
 In an Owenite village of cooperation or a commune, the residents would be both the producers and consumers of its products.
 However, for co-operative enterprise other than communes, the producers and consumers of its products are two different groups of people, and usually only one of these groups is given the status of members (or co-owners).